PenangScienceCluster/SK-DBMS/01-front.md

 Typically, a user login page is a good place to begin with.
 The sketches should include elements (such as input forms and buttons) corresponding to the pages navigated according to users’ interaction.
 Students are free to exercise their creativity as long as they are mindful of a few general rules:

-1. Keep the content concise in each page, focus on meaningful interaction relevant to the topic only. (*e.g. there is **no need to create a user sign-up page** if it is not required*)
+1. Keep the content concise in each webpage; focus on meaningful interaction relevant to the topic only. (*e.g. there is **no need to create a user sign-up page** if it is not required*)
 2. Check for redundant/unnecessary collection of information in all input forms. (*e.g. instead of first/last name, **asking for full name is enough** if there is no requirement to identify surname*)
 3. Collection of data should lead to a record at database.
 4. Examine the logic behind the interaction and how it affects the subsequent pages.